diazwatson/merchdocs/src/catalog/catalog-shared-category-permissions-update.md

 title: Updating Category Permissions
 ---

-[Category permissions]({{ site.baseurl }}{% link catalog/category-permissions.md %}) are automatically set to “Allow” for products that are added from the category tree to a shared catalog.
+[Category permissions]({{ site.baseurl }}{% link catalog/category-permissions.md %}) are automatically set to `Allow` for products that are added from the category tree to a shared catalog.
 You can later adjust the permissions, or create additional rules, as needed.

 ## To update category permissions: